FOR THOSE WHO MAKE THE WORLD™

 About Nathalie McGloin

 Following the car crash that caused her devastating injury, Nathalie spent many, many months in recovery.
 Undeterred by this major setback in her life, this courageous sportswoman overcame countless challenges to pursue a career in wheelchair rugby, followed by her first foray into the thrilling world of motorsport.
-In 2015, she became the first woman with a spinal cord injury to be granted a UK racing licence, and the only female tetraplegic in the world to compete professionally.
+In 2015, she became the first woman with a spinal cord injury to be granted a UK racing license, and the only female tetraplegic in the world to compete professionally.
 Nathalie can be seen regularly racing against able-bodied drivers at circuits around the UK.

 “My relationship with my car is quite emotional.
 When I’m behind the wheel, I feel free.
 I’m no longer disabled… I’m me without my injury…”